41 great wine restaurants in London

 Address: 51 Lamb's Conduit St, London WC1N 3NB

-Noble Rot opened their doors in late 2015 and immediately hit their stride as a not-to-miss wine venue.
+Noble Rot opened their doors in late 2015 and immediately hit their stride as a not-to-miss wine venue in London.
 Located in Bloomsbury on the quaintly historic Lamb’s Conduit Street, it’s Parisian inspired and feels as if it’s been there forever.
-The bar at the front is light and comfortable, with prize tables in the double fronted bay windows, a roaring fire in the colder months and walls adorned with the very cool front covers of their eponymous wine magazine.
+The wine bar at the front is light and comfortable, with prize tables in the double fronted bay windows, a roaring fire in the colder months and walls adorned with the very cool front covers of their eponymous wine magazine.
 The restaurant at the back is cosy and inviting.
-The food is classic Franglais bistro fare – ideal for wine – and then you’ve got the wine lis...
+The food is classic Franglais bistro fare – ideal for wine.
+To be honest,...